 - add vital nutrients to the soil

 However, there’s definitely a bit of an art to getting the mulch laid properly.
 Mulching done poorly can be more detrimental than not mulching at all.
-Here are two common mulch mistakes to avoid in your garden, orchard or landscape.
+Here are three common mistakes to avoid in your garden, orchard or landscape.

 Working as a landscaper in my youth, I spent a lot of time hauling and placing mulch.
-When visiting the various homes of my clients, the most common mulching mistake I witnessed was the use of too much mulch too close to the stem or trunk of the plant—aka the mulch volcano.
+When visiting the various homes of my clients, the most common mulching mistake I witnessed was the use of too much,too close to the stem or trunk of the plant—we called this the mulch volcano.

 Organic mulches are some of the best mulches around, as they break down slowly and add helpful nutrients to the soil.
 One common mistake that many homeowners often make is the use of uncomposted organic materials, such as grass clipping or wood from a chipper.
 These substances all can make relatively effective mulches when properly treated, but “green” unprocessed materials right from the mower or chipper should not be used immediately.

 The major issue with these “green” or raw mulches is that rather than adding nutrients to the soil, the initial decomposition process will often leech out essential nutrients, like nitrogen from the soil below.
 This primarily applies to homemade mulches—if you’re purchasing it from a reputable nursery, this typically isn’t an issue, as most commercially available mulches are composted before reaching consumers.